backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 I will have to exclude the samples with 0 values for Medu/Fedu entirely since they are greatly underrepresented, even in comparison to the next smallest categories.

-**Note:** In the following plots, the green bars denote the number of students who passed, and the red who failed.

 ```python